By Stacey Nutting, LDO,

 Boost Capture Rate & Profitability

-The yearly cost for Patch is about $1,900, which comes to less than $160 a month.
+The yearly cost for Anagram is about $1,900, which comes to less than $160 a month.
 If you retained one patient per month you would more than pay for the service.

 User Friendly With Minimal Training Required

 Patch is a simple platform to use.
 We have been able to train staff in one sitting.
 We did a group webinar, the instructor from Anagram walked us through all the features of the platform, and how to submit a claim.
 The training lasted about a half hour, and even our optometrist followed along.
 It is something that can be mastered in one day.